oeghaneyan/hcp-packer-pipeline-with-hcp-vault/README.md

 This repo contains:
 * The scripts to create an HCP Channel iteration based on the iteration id
-* The build and deploy GitHub actions workflow
+* The "build-and-deploy" GitHub Actions workflow yaml file
+* Examples of the GitHub Actions successfully completing
 * The packer build file

 Prerequisites: